dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 One way to reach the enrollment dashboard and view a specific tracked entity instance's enrollment is by using _only_ the enrollment id.
 For example the link https://debug.dhis2.org/ca-2.36/dhis-web-capture/#/?enrollmentId=wBU0RAsYjKE will take you the dashboard for the enrollment with id `wBU0RAsYjKE`.

 The top of the dashboard defines your context.
-For example in the image bellow the context is as follows, the selected program is "Child Programme", the organisation unit is "Ngelehun CHC", the selected person is "Anna Jones" and the selected enrollment is "2017-11-16 11:38".
+For example in the image below the context is as follows, the selected program is "Child Programme", the organisation unit is "Ngelehun CHC", the selected person is "Anna Jones" and the selected enrollment is "2017-11-16 11:38".

 ![](resources/images/capture_app/enrollment-dash-02.png)

-You can change your context by clicking in the "x" button.
+You can change your context by clicking the "x" button.

 ![](resources/images/capture_app/enrollment-dash-03.png)